openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Release Dates
 ***********************

-You specify release dates and times for sections and subsections.
+You specify release dates and times for the sections and subsections in an instructor-paced course.
 By defining release dates, you ensure that content is available to learners on a planned schedule, without requiring manual intervention while the course is running.

+.. note:: Self-paced courses do not have release dates for sections and subsections.
+For more information about instructor-paced and self-paced courses, see :ref:`Setting Course Pacing`.

 By default, a subsection inherits the release date and time of the section it is in.
 You can change the release date of the subsection to another date.